rixx/cutebit-content/content/conferences/djangoconeu17-02.md

 and co-organiser of various conferences) - also called "a neo-liberal emotional djihaidst"

 Imagine somebody falls for a scam - there is laughter, there is mocking.
-Because we are not empathic with the people caught in the scam - unexperienced people, sick people, … this is heartless.
+Because we are not empathic with the people caught in the scam - inexperienced people, sick people, … this is heartless.
 The tech community is very focussed on itself and neglects to be empathic to people different from us, whom we provide products and tools to.